marifolsom/donut-touch/project-worksheet.md

 | Capitalize | This will capitalize the first letter in a string |

 ## Additional Libraries
-*Use this section to list all supporting libraries and thier role in the project.*
+*Use this section to list all supporting libraries and their role in the project.*

 ## jQuery Discoveries
 *Use this section to list some, but not all, of the jQuery methods and\or functionality discovered while working on this project.*